 Given to a graduate in journalism for outstanding academic achievement in that field.

-The Mathematics Award
+The Outstanding Student in Mathematics Award

 Given to a graduating senior who has demonstrated not only outstanding scholastic achievement in mathematics but also extraordinary insight into the nature of mathematics as an intellectual discipline.